Skip to main content

 What documents should I take with me when travelling abroad on STEM?

-When traveling outside of the U.S. following STEM approval, the following documents are required:
+When traveling outside of the U.S. following STEM approval, ISSS recommends you carry the following documentation:

 • I-94 Printout marked D/S